-- The Exchange Purpose identifies the reason for which information could be requested or shared through QHIN-to-QHIN exchange. - Only these six Exchange Purposes are authorized under the Common Agreement. - A forthcoming SOP will specify that Treatment and Individual Access Services (IAS) require Responses. - Eventually, the other four Exchange Purposes will require Responses in conformance with forthcoming implementation guides.
+- The Exchange Purpose identifies the reason for which information could be requested or shared through QHIN-to-QHIN exchange. - Only these six Exchange Purposes are authorized under the Common Agreement. - The Exchange Purposes SOP specifies that Treatment and Individual Access Services (IAS) require Responses. - Eventually, the other four Exchange Purposes will require Responses in conformance with forthcoming implementation SOPs.
 These will be rolled out with adequate time for stakeholders to prepare. - Additional Exchange Purposes may be added over time, including whether they require Responses.